 Cupping is a technique with roots in ancient and traditional practices in multiple regions of the world including China and Egypt.
 A practitioner applies cups that may be made of glass, bamboo, clay, silicone or, more recently a rubber pump, directly onto the skin.

 Often the practitioner will use fire to create a vacuum in the cup — by burning paper, herbs, or alcohol before placing the cup on the skin.
 The process creates a suction effect.
 The cups can be left on the skin or moved around for varying amounts of time.
 Proponents of this therapy believe that it can help with pain, inflammation, relaxation, and circulation.

 The two main methods are “dry” and “wet” cupping.
 In wet cupping the skin is pierced and a small amount of blood is drawn out.
 Dry cupping does not involve piercing the skin.
 State regulatory boards are watchful of cupping because there are important risks such as bruising, burns, scars, infection, changes in blood pressure and the transmission of diseases such as hepatitis B and C, due to improper application by the practitioner or contamination of the cupping equipment.

-Energy medicine is a broad term that can encompass multiple modalities including meditation, touch therapy, movement therapy, magnetic field energy among others.
+Energy healing is a broad term that can encompass multiple modalities including meditation, touch therapy, the Body and Emotion Code, crystal healing, movement therapy, magnetic field energy among others.
 It is grounded in the idea that health and healing are related to the “life force” present in each individual that includes magnetic, electric and electromagnetic energy fields.

 Central to this approach is the idea that life forms, including human bodies, are self-organizing and self-healing.
 Subtle energy therapies are believed to promote and sustain life processes and overall health.